Cog-Creators/Red-DiscordBot/docs/install_linux_mac.rst

 Debian and Raspbian Buster
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-We recommend installing pyenv as a method of installing non-native versions of python on
+We recommend installing pyenv as a method of installing non-native versions of Python on
 Debian/Raspbian Buster.
 This guide will tell you how.
 First, run the following commands:

 .. prompt:: bash